Models for OCR-D processors

 ocrd resmgr download command.
 It expects

-the name of the processor as the first argument and either the name or URL of a
+the name of the processor as the 1st argument and the name of a resource as a 2nd argument.

 For example, to install the